jwizard-bot/jwizard-management/README.md

 | [[Docker installation](docker/README.md)]

 JWizard is an open-source Discord music bot handling audio content from various multimedia sources with innovative web player.
-This repository contains full stack app written in Kotlin and React for managing JWizard infrastructure (or other services as Lavalink) for simplifier management and updates.
+This repository contains web interface to simplify configuration, updates and management of JWizard infrastructure.

 ## Table of content